FusionPHP/collection/README.md

     var_dump($collection[2]); //string 'baz'
     $collection[2] = 'qux'; //same as calling $collection->replace(2, 'qux');

-Feel free to remove items in this way via an `unset()` call with a collection's index number.
+Feel free to remove items in this way via an `unset()` call with a value's index number.

     unset($collection[3]); //same as calling $collection->removeAt(3);